With shades of Neymar, English teen Sancho becomes "weapon" for Dortmund

 Sancho was still just 17 when he opted to try his luck in the Bundesliga after being omitted from City's pre-season tour in July 2017, and Pep Guardiola's loss has been Dortmund's gain.

-Dan Micciche, who coached Sancho at England Under-16 level, has even compared the left winger to a young version of Brazil superstar Neymar.
+Dan Micciche, Sancho's former England Under-16 coach, compared the left winger to a young version of Brazil superstar Neymar.

 "He's flamboyant, entertaining to watch, but like Neymar he's effective with it."